The secure CJSM email is:

 In 2019 Anna was appointed as a First-Tier Tribunal Judge, sitting in the Social Entitlement Chamber.

 Anna practises housing law with a particular emphasis on representing tenants in social or private housing.

 She is frequently instructed in possession cases and has successfully defended all types of claim: from those brought on grounds of rent/mortgage arrears to those where anti-social behaviour is alleged or where there is little security of tenure.
-Her clients benefit from her sound knowledge of welfare benefits law as she also represents claimants in the First-tier and Upper Tribunal (Social Entitlement Chamber).
 She is instructed in disrepair claims and those involving unlawful eviction and harassment.
+Her clients benefit from her sound knowledge of welfare benefits law as she sits as a judge in the First-Tier Tribunal (Social Entitlement Chamber) and represents claimants in the First and Upper Tier Tribunal.

 Anna is also a recognised expert in homelessness matters.
 She is the author of Chapter 1, ‘Homelessness’ in LexisNexis’ online textbook ‘Social Housing Law in Practice’.
 She is instructed in County Court appeals but also acts in judicial review matters, including obtaining urgent interim relief when necessary.
 Because of her immigration law expertise, Anna is especially well placed to advise on disputes concerning eligibility for homelessness or housing assistance.